3 Powerful Classroom Engagement Strategies for This December

 Subtraction Stockings (also includes 2 and 3 digit addition options)

-Place value (includes 2 and 3 digit options)
+Place value (includes 2- and 3-digit options)

 2. Rotate

+One of my favorite tricks for classroom engagement in December is rotations!
 Whenever a holiday rolls around, my team comes together to plan a day for holiday-themed rotations.
 This is always a great break from our regular schedule and I get to pretend I teach middle or high school!

 For my rotation, students make this Christmas tree out of strips of paper after we learn about traditions in Germany!